kheyer/Genomic-ULMFiT/Mammals/Human/Promoter Classification Short Sequences/README.md

 Notebook __2__ trains the classification model initialized with a pretrained [human genome language model](https://github.com/kheyer/Genomic-ULMFiT/tree/master/Mammals/Human/Genomic%20Language%20Models).

 Notebook __3__ first fine tunes the human genome language model on the promoter corpus, then trains a classification model intitialized with the fine tuned language model.

+Notebook __4__ follows the same procedure as Notebook 3 using a kmer 5 stride 1 model

+Notebook __5__ follows the same procedure as Notebook 4 using a kmer 3 stride 1 model

 The results of these notebooks are compared to the results from Kh. et al.: